-Our cost of products is variable in nature and fluctuates relative to sales volumes.
-Cost of products includes raw materials and component costs, direct labor and manufacturing overhead, inbound freight, duties and shipping charges, and retail merchandise costs for products sold in retail shops within Topgolf venue facilities.
-During the year ended December 31, 2023, cost of products increased \$43.3 million (3.1%) as compared to the year ended December 31, 2022.
-The increases were primarily due to increased sales in our Active Lifestyle operating segment, partially offset by a decrease in sales in our Golf Equipment operating segment.
+Cost of products is variable in nature and fluctuates relative to sales volumes.
+Cost of products includes raw materials and component costs, direct labor and manufacturing overhead, inbound freight, duties and shipping charges, depreciation and amortization, and retail merchandise costs for products sold in retail shops within Topgolf venue facilities.
+During the year ended December 31, 2024, cost of products decreased \$42.2 million (2.9%) as compared to the year ended December 31, 2023.
+The decreases were primarily due to lower sales in our Active Lifestyle and Golf Equipment operating segments.